 The current UK market for HDVs (including trucks and buses) is approximately 40,000 per year, all of which are expected to switch to zero emissions in the next 15-20 years.
 Of this, Fuel Cell Electric Vehicles (FCEVs) could take between 25% to 50% of this market segment.
 With the average battery capacity for these systems being around 50kWh, this is a total future market requirement for the UK alone of 500MWh to 1GWh per year.
 There is significant potential to extend the market opportunity through export and into trains and off-road vehicles.

-Funded by the Advanced Propulsion Centre’s Automotive Transformation Fund (ATF), the NCC and Arcola Energy are undertaking a UK hydrogen supply chain capability assessment through a series of surveys.
+Funded by the Advanced Propulsion Centre’s Automotive Transformation Fund (ATF), the NCC and Arcola Energy recently undertook a UK hydrogen supply chain capability assessment through a series of surveys.

-The intent of the survey is to inform a report highlighting the UK supply chain opportunity and the R&D requirements in this market segment.
+The intent of the surveys was to inform a report highlighting the UK supply chain opportunity and the R&D requirements in this market segment.
 The report will also provide insights to the Advanced Propulsion Centre and Innovate UK on best-in-class technology targets and developments in the supply chain for future consideration.

-As the UK's leading developer of FCEV powertrains, the survey will use Arcola Energy’s technology platform as a baseline for current and upcoming technology requirements.
-Through the ATF project, the team have identified a set of critical components within this platform which will form the basis of the surveys.
+As the UK's leading developer of FCEV powertrains, the survey used Arcola Energy’s technology platform as a baseline for current and upcoming technology requirements.
+Through the ATF project, the team identified a set of critical components within this platform which formed the basis of the surveys.
+These critical components were:

 Read more about High Power batteries